So, you’ve just been summoned for jury duty – now what?

 Avoid wearing perfume as scents can trigger those with sensitivities, and if you choose to wear nail polish, you should use neutral or clear nail polish.

-A business professional shirt should have a collar and will likely be a button-down.
-Business attire sticks to neutrals, blue and black.
+A professional business shirt should have a collar and will likely be a button-down.
+Business attire sticks to neutrals, blue, and black.

 Look business-ready in a pleated cotton-poplin shirt with chic balloon sleeves